 Several years ago, I was challenged by a large food manufacturer to penetrate one of their facility’s food defense systems, which were, according to their corporate physical security manager, considered to be “the best product protected security site within our manufacturing group.”
 Unfortunately, it was surprisingly easy to defeat the facility perimeter defenses, enter the facility from the outside, and then move unseen into the production area with exposed product through unused and unlocked dark office space.
 This was accomplished during normal business hours.

-The point from these observations is there is no perfect site-specific audit tool that will accomplish what a true assessment can deliver to help safeguard product security.
+The point from these observations is that there is no perfect site-specific audit instrument that will accomplish what a true assessment can deliver to help safeguard product security.
 Prior to performing a more thorough assessment, these mentioned facilities used industry and/or government food defense audit templates to measure their own product security readiness.
 But, in doing so, these facilities failed to identify several of their later-proven site-specific and potentially catastrophic product security vulnerabilities.
 Assessing food defense system vulnerabilities after hours is another way to observe potential system failures.
-At these times, when there is less supervision, access to product, packaging materials and rework is often unsecured, when warehouses are lightly manned or un-manned, when generally fewer employees are onsite in sensitive production areas, and when contractor night work often occurs.
+At these times, there is less supervision, more unrestricted access to product, packaging materials, and rework.
+Materials are often unsecured, warehouses are lightly manned or un-manned, and generally, fewer employees are onsite in sensitive production areas, often when contract night or weekend work occurs.

 If your business intention is to meet best-practice food defense and food fraud business protection for you, your customers, and consumers, focus on a deeper-dive effort and commitment to performing a comprehensive vulnerability assessment.
 Don’t be tempted to default to a traditional short-version food defense audit format to merely comply with the IA Rule vulnerability assessment requirement.
 In doing so, in my opinion, it doesn’t comply with the intent of the rule.